Delaware Trombone Day

 This is truly an experience you will find both educational and fun!

-Registration cost for Individual Participants is $40.
-Groups of 3 or more can register together for a discounted rate of $30 per participant.
-This fee includes a Trombone Day T-Shirt which also serves as performance attire for the day.
-Extended sizes (XXL, XXXL) must be ordered in advance and an additional $5 fee is required.
+Registration cost for Individual Participants is $50.
+Groups of 3 or more can register together for a discounted rate of $35 per participant.
+This fee includes a Trombone Day T-Shirt that also serves as performance attire for the day.
+Extended sizes (XXL, XXXL) must be ordered in advance, and an additional $5 fee is required.

 You will need to bring money or pack a lunch to bring with you.
-Several restaurants are within a 1 block walking distance to the event.
+Several restaurants are within a one-block walking distance to the event.
 Middle school students may meet their parents to go to lunch or go in a group with a UD trombone student chaperone.

 Most activities during the day will take place in the David and Louise Roselle Center for the Arts.
 Google Maps can find this location by name.
-You can also click HERE to view a map.
+View a School of Music area map.
 Unfortunately, there is no free parking on or around campus.
-The CFA Garage normally has a flat rate for parking for the day and this is your best option.
+The CFA Garage has a flat rate for parking for the day, and this is your best option.
 The Passport Parking app is used for the garage, street parking near campus, and all around the City of Newark.

 Designated areas will be specified for instruments and cases to be stored when not in use.
 These areas will be occupied or secured at all times, so instruments will be safe.
 Personal items such as wallets and purses should remain with you all day long.